-national system of MPAs.
-The framework, developed after numerous workshops and meetings, proposes guiding principles, goals and objectives, and definitions for a national system.
-The comment period for the draft framework closed February 28, 2007, and publication of the final document is anticipated in 2008.50
+national system.
+The comment period for the draft framework has been extended to May 16, 2008, and publication of the final document is anticipated in 2008.
+50

 The Center has compiled an inventory of federal, state, local, and tribal marine managed areas (MMAs) from which it can then develop a list of MPAs.
 Three purposes of this inventory are to provide information that can be used in environmental assessments; to lay a foundation for objective analysis in designing a national MPA system; and to provide a centralized source of information that can be used to help protect the resources within every MPA.
 The information gathered through this inventory may be queried and is available on the MPA website.51 The Center is currently developing a new database with improved spatial data and classification of individual sites based on management criteria.